ENCODE-DCC/long-rna-seq-pipeline/dnanexus/Readme.md

 - prep-rsem        - Takes a gender specific genome reference gzipped fasta file (e.g. GCRh37/hg19 female) a merged annotation file and produces an RSEM index tar.gz file.

-*Normal pipline:* The normal pipeline is actually 2 separate pipelines, as paired-end and signle end fastqs are handled
+*Normal pipline:* The normal pipeline is actually 2 separate pipelines, as paired-end and single end fastqs are handled
                 differently.
 The '-pe' and '-se' alignment steps are an obvious distinction, but the pe always produces four signal files, while the se pipeline only produces two.
 - align-star-pe        - Takes a pair of (paired-end) gzipped fastq files and a STAR genome index tarred, gzipped file.